bryanshihpeng/AhaAI-exam-backend/README.md

 The project is organized into several layers, each with a specific role and responsibility, promoting a clean separation of concerns and high modularity.

+## Frontend Demo

+You can view the frontend demo of the application at [https://aha-exam.web.app/](https://aha-exam.web.app/).

 ### Folder Structure

 ```